akbargumbira/django-user-map/README.md

 Apps Configuration
 ------------------

-You can also configure this following variable by adding these items on your settings.py:
+You can also configure some variables by adding these items on your settings.py:

 1. USER_MAP_PROJECT_NAME.
 This variable represents the project name of the apps.
 If not specified, the default is 'InaSAFE'.

 2. USER_MAP_BRAND_LOGO.
 This variable represents the file path to the brand logo in navigation bar.
+If not specified, the default is 'user_map/img/logo.png'

 3. USER_MAP_FAVICON_FILE.
 This variable represents the file path to the favicon on the tab.
+If not specified, the default is 'user_map/img/user-icon.png'

 4. USER_MAP_USER_ICONS.
-This variable is a dictionary that contains file paths to the user icons that are used to represent marker at home page.
+This variable is a dictionary that contains file paths to the user icons that are used to represent markers at home page.
-   Right now it only support 3 different kind of user: user, trainer, developer.
+   Right now it only supports 3 different kind of user: user, trainer, developer.
 The default is:

    ```